-The purpose of this section is to outline the procedures involved in applying for an amendment to an approved protocol including amendments to researchers.
+The purpose of this section is to outline the procedures involved in applying for an amendment to an approved protocol, including amendments to researchers.

-- 11.2.2.1 Prospective HSREC approval requirement HSREC review and approval is required in advance of implementing any changes (amendments) in approved research, except when necessary to eliminate apparent immediate hazards to the human subjects.
-The HSREC review process, criteria for approval, and HSREC actions are the same as for other types of applications. - 11.2.2.1.1 Approval cannot be granted retrospectively, after a change has been made.
-This applies to all amendments, including those that may appear to investigators to be largely administrative in nature. - 11.2.2.2 The approval period of a study does not change when the HSREC approves an amendment or when the HSREC suspends the HSREC approval of the study. - 11.2.2.3 Timing of Amendments: Amendment applications may be submitted at any time after the study has been granted final approval. - 11.2.2.3.1 Changes that are related to an unexpected problem, adverse event, or non-compliance should be submitted as a Protocol Amendment together with an Adverse Event or Unanticipated Problem Report. - 11.2.2.3.2 Amendment submitted at the same time as a Continuation Report (i.e., at the time of continuing review) are considered to be separate items and will be reviewed separately (even if reviewed at the same meeting). - 11.2.2.4 Amendment versus a new application: Investigators sometimes use the amendment process to add secondary/sub studies, repositories, registries, or other major new activities to an already-approved study.
-HSREC Administration and the HSREC have the authority to determine that these activities should be submitted as a new application rather than an amendment to an existing application. - 11.2.2.5 All applications for an amendment must include the rationale or justification for the proposed change(s).
-The justification for an amendment must clarify how it will change the study, how it will affect risks to participants and what safeguards will

-- be introduced to protect participants from additional risks.
+- 11.2.2 Policy - 11.2.2.1 Prospective HSREC approval requirement HSREC review and approval are required in advance of implementing any changes (amendments) in approved research, except when necessary to eliminate apparent immediate hazards to human subjects.
+The HSREC review process, criteria for approval, and HSREC actions are the same as those of other types of applications. - 11.2.2.1.1 Approval cannot be granted retrospectively after a change has been made.
+This applies to all amendments, including those that may appear to investigators to be largely administrative in nature. - 11.2.2.2 The approval period of a study does not change when the HSREC approves an amendment or when the HSREC suspends the HSREC approval of the study. - 11.2.2.3 Timing of Amendments: Amendment applications may be submitted at any time after the study has been granted final approval. - 11.2.2.3.1 Changes related to an unexpected problem, adverse event, or noncompliance should be submitted as a Protocol Amendment together with an Adverse Event or Unanticipated Problem Report. - 11.2.2.3.2 Amendments submitted at the same time as a Continuation Report (i.e., at the time of continuing review) are considered to be separate items and will be reviewed separately (even if reviewed at the same meeting). - 11.2.2.4 Amendment versus a new application: It is a misconception that adding an amendment to an existing study will be easier and faster than submitting a new protocol.
+Investigators sometimes use the amendment process to add secondary/sub-studies, repositories, registries, or other major new activities to an already-approved study.
+An amendment should not be submitted to circumvent a usual HSREC review process.
+The HSREC Administration and the HSREC have the authority to determine that these activities should be submitted as a new application rather than an amendment to an existing application. - 11.2.2.5 All applications for an amendment must include the rationale or justification for the proposed change(s).
+The justification for an amendment must clarify how it will change the study, how it will affect risks to participants and what safeguards will be introduced to protect participants from additional risks.
 If the revision requires a change in the informed consent process, a revised consent form must be submitted with the amendment.
-Terms such as amendments, revisions, addenda, administrative changes, additions and amendments will be referred to in this document as changes or amendments. - 11.2.2.6 All proposed changes must be indexed and highlighted in the revised protocol and consent documents.
-Major changes must be incorporated in the protocol and a revised protocol submitted.
-The approval of an amendment does not alter the original approval or expiry dates assigned to the protocol. - 11.2.2.7 The final decision as to whether an amendment is minor or major and whether it requires expedited or full committee review rests with the HSREC Chair or a person delegated this authority by the HSREC.
+Terms such as amendments, revisions, addenda, administrative changes, additions, and amendments will be referred to in this document as changes or amendments. - 11.2.2.6 All proposed changes must be indexed and highlighted in the revised protocol and consent documents.
+Major changes must be incorporated into the protocol, and a revised protocol must be submitted.
+The approval of an amendment does not alter the original approval or expiry dates assigned to the protocol.

+11.2.2.7 The final decision as to whether an amendment is minor or major and whether it requires expedited or full committee review rests with the HSREC Chair or a person delegated this authority by the HSREC.